 Currency Exchange – International Currency Exchange (ICE) is available landside.
 Hours: 4:00AM – 4:00PM (Mon-Sat) and 4:00AM – 7:00AM and 9:00AM – 3:00PM (Sun).

-Food & Drinks – Food concessions in the airport operate on varying schedules, with some open as early as 4:00AM.
-At the time of this update, there are no 24-hour dining options.
-Food options include: Refuel Restaurant and Lounge (Airside) • Starbucks (Airside) • Tim Horton’s (Airside) • Urban Acre Stop (Landside).
+Food & Drinks – Food concessions operate on varying schedules, with some open as early as 4:00AM.
+At the time of this update, there are no 24-hour dining options; however, you will find: Refuel Restaurant and Lounge (Airside) • Starbucks (Airside) • Tim Horton’s (Airside) • Urban Acre Stop (Landside).
+Vending machines are available on both Landside and Airside.

 Information Desk – If you have any questions, there is an information desk that may be able to provide assistance.
 Location: Landside, in the center of the terminal.
 Hours: 4:00AM – 1:00AM.
 You can also seek the assistance of a volunteer Airport Ambassador at the Saskatoon Shines Reception Centre, located in the Arrivals and Baggage Claim area.